run-x/opta-docs/content/en/miscellaneous/iam.md

 # Overview

 Identity access management, IAM, is how a user can control permissions to read and/or modify resources in their cloud accounts.
-When opta runs, it uses your currently configured credentials for your role/user of your cloud provider to read your state, and update/create resources as needed.
+When Opta runs, it uses your currently configured credentials for your role/user of your cloud provider to read your state, and update/create resources as needed.
 Due to the large amount and variety of resources opta is responsible for, we recommend folks to use a role/user with account admin privileges for opta, but we hope to begin providing more specific policies in the future.
 Furthermore, the k8s cluster needs authentication and